Skip to content

 !document.pdf! <!-- File download link -->

-Macros that atlcli doesn't recognize are preserved as-is.
+atlcli preserves unrecognized macros as-is.
 This ensures no information loss during sync:

 ::: unknown-macro param1=value1 param2=value2